brandstrat-sas/omldeploytool/ansible/README.md

 In this section, we will find a tool manager for OMniLeads that will allow us to carry out deployments:

-* new instances
+* New instances
-* upgrades & rollbacks
+* Upgrades & rollbacks
-* backup & restore
+* Backup & restore

 It is possible to manage hundreds of OMniLeads instances with Ansible inventories.